Interested in hosting a Solveathon? Fill out this brief form.

 You can apply to host a Solveathon in different environments and with a diverse range of participants, for example:

-- A session at a conference, helping existing local businesses apply their innovations to any (or all) of our four Challenges
+- A session at a conference, helping passionate professionals apply their expertise and ideas for innovating to any (or all) of our four Challenges.

 What do I need to host?

 Any organization can volunteer to host a Solveathon, regardless of location, demographics, or internet connection.
-Solve’s open innovation platform will accept submissions until July 1, 2019.
-Solveathon workshops expand our reach, helping us find phenomenal people whose ideas might not otherwise become widely available.
+Solve’s open innovation platform will accept submissions until June 18, 2020.
+Solveathon workshops expand our reach, helping us find phenomenal innovators whose ideas might not otherwise become widely available.

 - A room where 25 to 100 participants can work in small groups, sketch out or build models of what you’re developing, and present the final ideas.

 - Facilitators to keep participants on track and keep the room active.
-Facilitators help maximize creativity and get groups unstuck.
+Facilitators help maximize creativity among groups.

 - Subject matter experts for the selected Challenge(s)—these can be local professors, on-the-ground experts, or people in between.